Chesapeake planning deals in coming quarters

-NEW ORLEANS Chesapeake Energy Corp (CHK.N) expects to strike a joint venture for its acreage in the Mississippi Lime formation in Oklahoma in the second quarter, according to a presentation on Monday by the company's chief executive.
+NEW ORLEANS, March 26 Chesapeake Energy Corp expects to strike a joint venture for its acreage in the Mississippi Lime formation in Oklahoma in the second quarter, its CEO said on Monday.

-Such a deal is needed by the exploration and production company to help close a funding gap this year that some analysts estimate could climb to $6 billion.
-Chesapeake has previously said it would sell assets and seek partners for its oil and shale gas acreage to fatten its coffers.

-The Mississippi Lime joint venture would consist of a large deal covering 2 million acres or several smaller deals, Aubrey McClendon, Chesapeake's chief executive officer, told the Howard Weil energy conference.
+The deal will consist of a large one covering 2 million acres or will be comprised of several smaller deals, Aubrey McClendon, Chesapeake's chief executive officer, told the Howard Weil energy conference.

 Chesapeake now expects to sell its assets in the Permian Basin assets in Texas and New Mexico rather than find a joint venture partner as it had initially said.